Robust Bipedal Locomotion: Leveraging Saltation Matrices for Gait Optimization: Preliminaries on Saltation Matrices

-As explained in \cite{leine2013dynamics}, the derivation of the saltation matrix approximates the perturbed states by flowing of the system along $F^-,F^+$ for some duration of time $\delta t \in \R$.
-Specifically, w.l.o.g., the post-impact state can be represented as:
+As explained in \cite{leine2013dynamics}, the derivation of the saltation matrix approximates the perturbed states by flowing the system along $F^-,F^+$ for some duration of time $\delta t \in \R$.
+Specifically, without loss of generality, the post-impact state can be represented as:

 and the perturbed states as: